-Why we need clinical testing
+Why clinical testing was introduced

 The 2011 Senate inquiry into medical devices asked the Therapeutic Goods Administration (TGA) to change the way it lists new prostheses in Australia – and for good reason.

 Between 2003 and 2007, 260 new devices for hip and knee replacement surgery were released in Australia, according to the National Joint Replacement Registry (NJRR), which tracks the performance of hip and knee prosthetics in this country.
 Three-quarters of these were used on fewer than 100 of the roughly 80,000 hip and knee surgery patients per year, and so their performance was difficult to assess.
-Of the rest, none performed better than what was already available, and 30% performed "significantly worse," according to NJRR director Professor Stephen Graves.
+Of the rest, none performed better than what was already available, and 30% performed "significantly worse", according to NJRR director professor Stephen Graves.

 The NJRR reveals that factors such as age, gender, individual diagnosis, the type of prosthesis and surgical techniques can determine the success of a hip or knee replacement surgery and the longevity of the device.
 So it's crucial that your surgeon takes your specific circumstances into account when deciding which devices to use.